huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 [[open-in-colab]]

-Image-to-image is similar to [text-to-image](conditional_image_generation), but in addition to a prompt, you can also pass an initial image to use as a starting point for the diffusion process.
+Image-to-image is similar to [text-to-image](conditional_image_generation), but in addition to a prompt, you can also pass an initial image as a starting point for the diffusion process.
 The initial image is encoded to latent space and noise is added to it.
-Then the latent diffusion model takes a prompt and the noisy latent image, predicts the added noise, and then removes the predicted noise from the initial latent image to get the new latent image.
+Then the latent diffusion model takes a prompt and the noisy latent image, predicts the added noise, and removes the predicted noise from the initial latent image to get the new latent image.
 Lastly, a decoder decodes the new latent image back into an image.

 With 🤗 Diffusers, this is as easy as 1-2-3:

-1. Load a checkpoint into the [`AutoPipelineForImage2Image`] class; this pipeline automatically handles loading the correct pipeline class to use based on the checkpoint:
+1. Load a checkpoint into the [`AutoPipelineForImage2Image`] class; this pipeline automatically handles loading the correct pipeline class  based on the checkpoint:

 ```py
 from diffusers import AutoPipelineForImage2Image